We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

-While you can’t schedule future transfers, TransferWise offers the flexibility of rate limits and forward contracts.
-But some conditions apply — for example, these tools can be for only select currencies, and you cannot apply a rate limit using the Send Money via Email option.
-It also guarantees its rates: As long as your money either reaches TransferWise by 4 p.m.
-EST on the next business day or you create a successful ACH payment during this time, your recipient will receive the amount you were shown at the time you completed the transfer creation.
+While you can’t schedule future transfers, TransferWise offers the flexibility of forward contracts and rate limits for certain currencies and transfer methods.
+It also guarantees its rates: as long as your money either reaches TransferWise by 4 p.m.
+Eastern Time on the next business day or you create a successful ACH payment during this time, your recipient will receive the amount you were shown at the time you completed the transfer creation.

 Our experience transferring money with TransferWise

 Here’s what we found when we sent live transfers to France and Mexico through TransferWise:

 Our ultra competitive exchange rates were within 0.02% of the mid-market rate on average, with rates updated multiple times a day.

 Our funds were deposited into our recipient’s French bank account in a speedy two days.